davidob05/jh03-main/README.md

 - Use `./refresh-environment` whenever you want to stop running containers, rebuild, start fresh, reinstall dependencies, and execute both test suites.
 - Follow logs with `docker compose -f ops/compose/docker-compose.dev.yml logs -f`.

+### Resetting the embedded database

+- Run `make reset-django-db` to stop the Django container, delete `services/django/lithium/.postgres-data`, and restart it with a brand-new PostgreSQL cluster.
+All application data will be lost, so only run this when you intentionally want a clean slate.

 ### 3. Adding new services